HL7/davinci-ra/input/pagecontent/general-guidance.md

 ### Introduction

 The Da Vinci Project member organizations have identified the need of standardizing how risk adjustment coding gaps are communicated between payers and providers.
-This implementation guide (IG) specifies standardized risk adjustment coding gap reports and <span class="bg-success" markdown="1">provides guidance</span><!-- new-content --> to query the coding gap reports from <span class="bg-success" markdown="1">Payer</span><!-- new-content --> for one or more patients.
+This implementation guide (IG) specifies standardized risk adjustment coding gap reports and <span class="bg-success" markdown="1">provides guidance</span><!-- new-content --> to query the coding gap reports from a <span class="bg-success" markdown="1">Payer</span><!-- new-content --> for one or more patients.
 Standardizing the reporting structure helps lessen the burden on the providers in processing the reports so they can more easily address the patients’ care needs.
 This standardized structure also supports the Payer sharing information that they have but the providers may not, such as data from other providers’ claims, lab results, filled prescriptions, etc.

 <span class="bg-success" markdown="1">This IG also provides mechanisms enabling the feedback loop from Provider to Payer.
-Provider may add annotation on the Risk Adjustment Coding Gap Report that they took some action(s) for a specific coding gap on the report and communicates that back to the Payer.
-However, if Provider identifies a coding gap that is on the report needs to be closed or invalidated based on medical record review, this feedback process is done through the Task profile, Risk Adjustment Clinical Evaluation Evidence Task, which allows the Provider to send the supporting clinical evaluation evidence to the Payer.
+Providers may add annotation on the Risk Adjustment Coding Gap Report that they took some action(s) for a specific coding gap on the report and communicates that back to the Payer.
+However, if the Provider identifies a coding gap that is on the report needs to be closed or invalidated based on medical record review, this feedback process is done through the Task profile, Risk Adjustment Clinical Evaluation Evidence Task, which allows the Provider to send the supporting clinical evaluation evidence to the Payer.
 This feedback loop is important for achieving the goal of improving the accuracy and completeness of risk adjustment.
 </span><!-- new-content -->

 ### Preconditions and Assumptions

-- A contract for medical services exists between Server and the Client requesting the risk adjustment coding gap reports.
+- A contract for medical services exists between the Server and the Client requesting the Risk Adjustment Coding Gap Reports.
-- Risk adjustment coding gap reports are pre-generated on the Server by a backend system such as a risk adjustment engine for risk adjustment model(s).
+- Risk Adjustment Coding Gap Reports are pre-generated on the Server by a backend system such as a risk adjustment engine for risk adjustment model(s).
 - It is the responsibility of the Server to ensure that the data used in the report is present in a structured and retrievable form.
 - The Server and the Client have agreed upon a process to identify specific patient(s) and exchange the Patient resource's logical id or the Patient Group resource's logical id.
 - Although the exact mechanisms for securing these exchanges are not specified as part of this IG: